readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 The reason :py:mod:`sphinx:sphinx.ext.autosummary` and :py:mod:`sphinx:sphinx.ext.autodoc` fail to import the `code above <#making-build-warnings-more-visible>`_, is because the ``lumache`` module is not installed.

-Luckily, you can specify those installation requirements in ``.readthedocs.yaml``.
+You will need to specify those installation requirements in ``.readthedocs.yaml``.

 To install your project dependencies and make your code available to Sphinx, edit ``.readthedocs.yaml``, add the ``python.install``  section and commit it: